 Huawei promised a folding 5G phone, and it has delivered.
 The Mate X uses the Kirin 980 processor with the new Balong 5000 5G modem, plus a quad 5G antenna inside.
 Huawei boasted about testing its 5G modem on live 5G networks, and said it has twice the performance of Qualcomm’s old X50 chip.
 It says a 1GB video file can be downloaded in three seconds on a 5G network.

 What else?
 We don’t know RAM or internal storage space yet, but we do know there are a pair of batteries totalling 4,500mAh in capacity.
 A new 55-watt proprietary SuperCharge system will race from zero to 85-percent capacity in only 30 minutes.
 Last year’s Huawei Mate 20 has 40-watt Supercharge technology.

 There are three camera lenses on the Mate X, and all face in one direction.
 Selfies are taken with the same camera lenses that you’d use to shoot regular photos — an added advantage of having a screen on the front and the back of the phone.
 If you’re taking pictures of someone else, they can even see themselves on the screen to check posture and expression.
 We do not know the specification of the camera, but Huawei said it is a brand new camera built with Leica.

 Name, price, and release date

-The device is then expected to go on sale in June, according to ETNews and a South Korean network official who saw the device in November, and who called it more complete than expected.
+Rumors regarding the device’s eventual launch indicated it will go on sale in June, according to ETNews and a South Korean network official who saw the device in November 2018.
 Rumors have also spread that the folding phone would come in a small production run at first, indicating it will be complicated to produce.
 This exclusivity and manufacturing complexity may make the device expensive.

 That’s all we know about the Huawei folding smartphone so far, but we’ll keep you updated here.